Ana-Dorthy/Socio-Nexus/README.md

 - Follow other users by clicking the "Follow" button on their profile cards.
 - Search for users or content using the search bar.

-## Contributing

-Contributions to Socio Nexus are welcome!
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: git checkout -b feature-name
-3. Commit your changes: git commit -am 'Add new feature'
-4. Push to the branch: git push origin feature-name
-5. Submit a pull request.

-Please follow the [code of conduct](CODE_OF_CONDUCT.md) while contributing.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-You can customize this README file further by adding more detailed information about your project, such as how to deploy it, any dependencies required, and any additional features or functionalities.